ARE YOU YEARNING TO JOIN A COMMUNITY OF LEADERS WHO SHARE A COMMON PASSION FOR CHRISTIAN SPIRITUAL FORMATION?

 - A caring, listening, and discerning community of sacred companions

 - › And resources to help you care for the souls of others in your ministry context...

-Then, LTI's Emmaus — a 1-year retreat-based leadership community — is for you!
-Come and journey with others who hunger for rest, renewal, encouragement, and deeper
+Then, LTI's Emmaus — a retreat-based leadership community — is for you!
+Come and journey with others who hunger for rest, renewal, encouragement, and deeper spiritual companionship.

-Optional: Certificate in Spiritual Leadership is offered to those who complete two full years of Emmaus (one year commitment at a time), with additional written and reflection assignments as noted on the Emmaus website.
+Optional: Certificate in Spiritual Leadership is offered to those who complete two full years of Emmaus (one year commitment at a time), with additional written and reflection assignments.
 Additional $250 per year.

 Emmaus - LTI's Spiritual Leadership Communities are unique groups of leaders who desire ever-deepening attentiveness to the presence and movement of God within their hearts and in all life's circumstances and relationships.
 A year in an Emmaus community offers three (weekend) or four (midweek) topical retreats over a period of nine months, which include times of prayerful community, shared spiritual journeys, and exposure to practical resources and training.
 Each retreat is designed to provide a spiritually enriching environment for ongoing encouragement and growth, whereby spiritual formation, discernment, and renewal are significantly enlarged in the hearts of leaders.
 It is our hope that by coming alongside and engaging with one another in unhurried, reflective/contemplative retreat settings we will develop a lifestyle of spiritual formation that will impact our personal walk of intimacy with Christ and ultimately infiltrate our daily ministry context.

 - › A listening community of sacred companions who desire time to share, learn and grow together

 - › State of soul reflections which serve as our re-introduction each retreat

 - Scripture, prayer and reflective disciplines that keep us focused on biblical, contemplative and Trinitarian means of grace

 - › Crafting a Rule of Life as the core of our personal growth and spiritual formation group sharing

 - › Worship times as a community scheduled throughout each retreat